A decoder-only foundation model for time-series forecasting: Model Architecture

 {\bf Input Layers.} The job of the input layers is to preprocess the time-series into input tokens to the transformer layers.
 We first break the input into contiguous non-overlapping patches.
-Then each patch (along with optional date derived features for that patch) is processed by a Residual Block into a vector of size \texttt{model\textunderscore dim}.
-The Residual Block is essentially a Multi-layer Perceptron (MLP) block with one hidden layer with a skip connection as defined in~\citep{das2023longterm}.
+Then each patch is processed by a Residual Block into a vector of size \texttt{model\textunderscore dim}.
+Along with the input, we also supply a binary padding mask $\*m_{1:L}$ where $1$ denotes that the corresponding input in $\*y_{1:L}$ should be ignored and vice-versa.
+The Residual Block is essentially a Multi-layer Perceptron (MLP) block with one hidden layer with a skip connection, similar to that defined in~\citep{das2023longterm}.